jburrows82/llmcord/README.md

 - This extracted information is appended to your original query before being sent to the LLM, providing context for summarization, analysis, or question-answering based on the Reddit post.
 - Handles multiple Reddit URLs within the same message concurrently.
 - **Requires Reddit API credentials** (client ID, client secret, user agent) configured in `config.yaml`.
 You can obtain these by creating a 'script' app on Reddit's [app preferences page](https://www.reddit.com/prefs/apps).

+### General URL Content Extraction
+- Include most HTTP/HTTPS URLs directly in your query (excluding YouTube and Reddit, which have specialized handling).
+- The bot automatically fetches the content of the URL using `httpx` and parses the main textual content using `BeautifulSoup4`.
+- Extracted text (limited length) is appended to your original query before being sent to the LLM, providing context for summarization, analysis, or question-answering based on the web page content.
+- Handles multiple URLs within the same message concurrently.
+- Basic error handling included (timeouts, non-HTML content, fetch errors).

 ### Gemini Grounding with Sources
 - When using a compatible Gemini model (e.g., `gemini-2.0-flash`), the bot can automatically use Google Search to ground its responses with up-to-date information.